Acting Good: Premise

-Acting Good is a Canadian television comedy series, which premiered October 17, 2022 on CTV Comedy Channel.
 The series stars comedian Paul Rabliauskas as a young First Nations man who returns home to live in his small reserve community in northern Manitoba following a failed attempt to establish himself in Winnipeg.
 The series is loosely based around his own experiences having to move back home to live with his family during the COVID-19 pandemic in Canada.